-- (2) An approval given under any of the following instruments that is in effect and has not expired is taken to be an approval under this instrument: - (a) Marine Safety (Class C restricted operations) Exemption 2020; - (b) Marine Safety (Class C restricted operations) Exemption 2018 (No. 2); - (c) Marine Safety (Class C restricted operations) Exemption 2018; - (d) Marine Safety (Class C restricted operations) Exemption 2017; - (e) Marine Safety (Class C restricted operations) Exemption 2015.
+- (2) An approval given under any of the following instruments that is in effect and has not expired is taken to be an approval under this instrument: - (a) Marine Safety (Class C restricted operations) Exemption 2021; - (b) Marine Safety (Class C restricted operations) Exemption 2020; - (c) Marine Safety (Class C restricted operations) Exemption 2018 (No. 2); - (d) Marine Safety (Class C restricted operations) Exemption 2018; - (e) Marine Safety (Class C restricted operations) Exemption 2017; - (f) Marine Safety (Class C restricted operations) Exemption 2015.

-5 Exemption
+4 Exemption

-A domestic commercial vessel is exempt from the requirement to have a certificate of survey for sections 43 and 44 of the Marine Safety (Domestic Commercial Vessel) National Law if:
+A domestic commercial vessel, other than a novel vessel, is exempt from the requirement to have a certificate of survey for sections 43 and 44 of the Marine Safety (Domestic Commercial Vessel) National Law if:

-- (a) the vessel is <12 m long; and - (b) the vessel is a non-passenger vessel (Class 2 vessel) or a fishing vessel (Class 3 vessel) under NSCV Part B; and - (c) the vessel operates only in any of the following operational areas: - (i) that part of operational area C determined by the National Regulator; - (ii) operational area D; - (iii) operational area E; and - (d) the vessel had undergone an initial survey that demonstrates that the vessel meets the requirements mentioned in Divisions 2 to 4 of Schedule 1; and - (e) an application for approval is made to the National Regulator; and - (f) the vessel is approved by the National Regulator.
+- (a) the vessel is <12 m long; and - (b) the vessel is a non-passenger vessel (Class 2 vessel) or a fishing vessel (Class 3 vessel) under NSCV Part B; and - (c) the vessel operates only in any of the following operational areas: - (i) that part of operational area C determined by the National Regulator; - (ii) operational area D; - (iii) operational area E; and - (d) the vessel had undergone an Exemption 40 survey that demonstrates that the vessel meets the requirements mentioned in Divisions 2 to 4 of Schedule 1; and - (e) an application for approval is made to the National Regulator; and - (f) the vessel is approved by the National Regulator.

-Note for subparagraph (c)(i) For the part of operational area C determined by the National Regulator - see the AMSA website at http://www.amsa.gov.au.
+Note for subparagraph (c)(i) For the part of operational area C determined by the National Regulator - see the AMSA website at www.amsa.gov.au.